Walter Bockmayer

 Walter Bockmayer (4 July 1948 – 7 October 2014) was a German film director, screenwriter and actor.
 He directed seven films between 1975 and 1988.
 His 1978 film Flaming Hearts was entered into the 28th Berlin International Film Festival.
+He found a new home with the Scala Theater in Cologne, where the first stage play Ich möch zu Foß noh Kölle jonn was performed in 2003.
+Bockmayer's new plays were performed annually in the theater, which had a capacity of 260 people.
+He relocated famous operas such as Carmen (1995) or La traviata (1998) to the setting of the Klapperhof in Cologne or to a massage parlor.
 He died of lung cancer in 2014.